The Citadel (novel): Part IV: Private Practise

-Historical context

-The novel is of interest because of its portrayal of a voluntary contribution medical association which is based (not entirely uncritically) on the Tredegar Medical Aid Society for which Cronin worked for a time in the 1920s, and which in due course became the inspiration for the National Health Service as established under Aneurin Bevan.
-(As trivia, Cronin has used the two names of Aneurin Bevan in two different characters, one of whom, Aneurin Rees, is an unpleasant bank manager while the other, Sam Bevan, is a simple, highly thankful miner who Manson saved once under risky conditions.)
+Reception

+The novel stirred controversy with its criticisms of the British medical establishment.
+The reviewer in the Birmingham Gazette wrote: "When the tumult and the shouting that have greeted this book's appearance die, it will remain not only a great novel, but the most notable contribution to medical controversy since Shaw's Doctor's Dilemma.
+In The Manchester Guardian, Harold Brighouse stated: "This novel is more serious in its content than some of its predecessors and is written with a sense of responsibility."
+Other reviews chose to defend the existing medical system and its physicians.
+For example, The Times Literary Supplement argued against The Citadels portrayal of greedy, complacent doctors: "Cronin does not give enough prominence to county and municipal officers all over the country who care less for fees than healing, GPs who live devoted and anxious lives with only fourteen days away per year from the clamorous telephone by day and night and Harley Street doctors who could stand beside Lister without shame."

+In The New York Times Book Review, Alfred Kazin was harsh in his appraisal of the novel, comparing it unfavorably to Sinclair Lewis's Arrowsmith (1925), and asserting that Cronin had "first-hand ideas and second-hand skill".
+Kazin went on to say about The Citadel author:

+one is excited by his great moral earnestness, his flat insistence on facing the central problems of British economy and culture; but as the book goes on that earnestness becomes a whispered indignation, almost a doggedly pessimistic insistence on the tones of dourness.
+Characters are added to each other faithfully; the action is blocked out; the story moves along, sometimes with inordinate rapidity; but always, despite one's interest, despite the automatic pleasure taken in "a good story", the end result seems trivial.

-The Citadel was extremely popular in translation, being sold in book shops in the Third Reich as late as 1944.
-The scholar and Holocaust survivor Victor Klemperer noted, "English novels are banned of course; but there are books by A.J.
-Cronin in every shop window: he’s Scottish and exposes shortcomings of social and public services in England."
-After the Second World War, it proved popular in Communist bloc countries as well, where Cronin was one of the few contemporary British authors to be published.
+The Citadel was popular in translation, being sold in many countries, even in book shops in the Third Reich; the scholar and Holocaust survivor Victor Klemperer noted about Nazi Germany in 1944: "English novels are banned of course; but there are books by A. J. Cronin in every shop window: he's Scottish and exposes shortcomings of social and public services in England."
+After the Second World War, the novel proved popular in Communist bloc countries, where Cronin was one of the few contemporary British authors to be published.

 Adaptations

-The novel was made into a 1938 film with Robert Donat, Rosalind Russell, Ralph Richardson and Rex Harrison, and television versions include one American (1960), two British (1960 and 1983), and two Italian (1964 and 2003) adaptations of the novel.
-There are also three film adaptations of the novel in Indian languages: Tere Mere Sapne (1971) in Hindi, Jiban Saikate (1972) in Bengali and Madhura Swapnam (1982) in Telugu.
-In 1989, Korean TV Series “Angel’s Choice (MBC)” was featured as a storyline by mixing with “The Green Years”.
-In 2017, an adaptation for radio by Christopher Reason was featured as the BBC Radio 4 15 minute drama.
+The novel was made into a 1938 film with Robert Donat, Rosalind Russell, Ralph Richardson and Rex Harrison.
+TV adaptations included one American (1960), two British (1960 and 1983), and two Italian (1964 and 2003).
+There were also three film adaptations in Indian languages: Tere Mere Sapne (1971) in Hindi, Jiban Saikate (1972) in Bengali, and Madhura Swapnam (1982) in Telugu.

+In 2017, a condensed adaptation by Christopher Reason was featured on BBC Radio 4 as a 15-minute drama.
 In June 2021, a longer radio adaptation was broadcast by Radio 4 as two 45-minute episodes, written by Christopher Reason and Tom Needham.